DataDog/KubeHound/docs/user-guide/common-operations.md

 ## Backend

-In order to run KubeHound needs some docker to be run.
+In order to run, KubeHound needs some docker containers to be running.
 Every commands has been embedded into KubeHound to simplify the user experience.
 You can find all the docker-compose used [here](https://github.com/DataDog/KubeHound/tree/main/deployments/kubehound).

 ### Starting the backend